 PhD in Industrial Chemistry

-Current position: Assistant Professor in Chemical Engineering at Polytechnique Montréal, Canada
+Current position: Associate Professor in Chemical Engineering at Polytechnique Montréal, Canada

-Daria’s research focuses on the significance of biofuels as an alternative to fossil fuels, especially non-food biomass materials.
-Besides research, Daria has co-authored and published a book in 2015 on how to write scientific papers and prepare presentations and posters and provides guidance for professors, students, and other researchers in the STEM fields (Science Technology Engineering Mathematics).
+Daria’s research focuses on the intensification of traditional and new processes, as well as on techno-economic factors to accelerate their commercialization.
+Besides research, Daria is active in the field of scientific communication.
+She has co-authored a book on how to write scientific papers and prepare presentations and posters to provide guidance for professors, students, and other researchers in the STEM fields (Science Technology Engineering Mathematics).

 2014 Natural Sciences and Engineering Research Council of Canada (NSERC) Banting Postdoctoral Fellowship, Canada